ZeroDeth/derekkedziora.github.io/_posts/2016-10-29-languages-efficiency-logic.md

 tags:
  - linguistics
 ---
 At some point, every language learner has wished that their target language were more logical.
-Luckily, an entirely logical language exists: <a href="https://en.wikipedia.org/wiki/Lojban" target="_blank">Lojban</a>.
-The entire system is based solely on logic and a look through <a href="https://mw.lojban.org/papri/How_to_say_it_in_Lojban" target="_blank">this guide</a> will likely enthrall a logician — figuring out simple words requires a truth table.
+Luckily, an entirely logical language exists: [Lojban][0].
+The entire system is based solely on logic and a look through [this guide][1] will likely enthrall a logician — figuring out simple words requires a truth table.
 Not surprisingly, the practical applications of Lojban are limited.

 It's easy to forget languages have to be processed by the human brain.
-The framework of a quick, instinctive and often inaccurate system 1 and a deliberate, slow and logical system 2 is useful for looking at language learning and use. [see <a href="https://en.wikipedia.org/wiki/Dual_process_theory#Dual-process_accounts_of_reasoning" target="_blank">the Wikipedia article</a> or listen to <a href="https://www.youtube.com/watch?v=CjVQJdIrDJ0" target="_blank">Daniel Kahneman at Google</a> for an in-depth explanation of systems 1 and 2].
+The framework of a quick, instinctive and often inaccurate system 1 and a deliberate, slow and logical system 2 is useful for looking at language learning and use. [see [the Wikipedia article][2] or listen to [Daniel Kahneman at Google][3] for an in-depth explanation of systems 1 and 2].

 Nearly all spoken and informal language uses system 1, yet most language learning centers on system 2.
 Were we to use system 2 as our primary linguistic processing mechanism, the pace of communication would grind to a halt while the computational cost of this communication would preclude nearly any simultaneous activity.
 Even making a passing mental note about the weather would require a shift into system 2 were one thinking in an entirely logical language.
 Using system 2 can help you write an email or craft a blog post but is inefficient for most of our daily linguistic needs.